Cacti are an excellent plant for beginners because they’re easy, low maintenance, and can be grown indoors or outdoors!

 To propagate cacti from cuttings, the main steps are:

-- Root the cutting in a potting mix
+3. Root the cutting in a potting mix.

-- Once the cactus starts growing, transplant it into its own container or the garden
+4. Once the cactus grows, transplant it into its container or the garden.

 To start growing cactus from cuttings, you first need to take a cutting.

-There are several ways to do it: with a sharp knife or shears, breaking off the edges of older pads, or carefully pulling apart two joined stems with your fingers.
+There are various methods for accomplishing this task: employing a clean cut with a sharp knife or shears, snapping off the edges of older pads, or delicately separating two joined stems with your fingers.

 You can also take a cutting from a fallen branch, but this may result in an unusual shape of your new plant.

-It’s best to leave small pieces for growing cactus indoors; larger ones are better suited for outdoor cultivation as they’re more likely to survive transplanting into potting soil later on.
+It’s best to leave small pieces for growing cacti indoors; larger ones are better suited for outdoor cultivation as they’re more likely to survive transplanting into potting soil later on.

-Cuttings should be several inches long and consist of several joints.
+Cuttings should be several inches long and consist of several clean-cut joints.
+This ensures that the propagation process is facilitated by well-defined and healthy plant sections, promoting optimal growth conditions.

 Remember to take a cutting from the top part of the plant only, because it will grow faster than lower branches!